This article originally appeared at OutdoorHub.

 As with any shooting related activity, safety comes first.
-Like shooting, reloading is perfectly safe, as long as you pay attention and follow the rules—every time without fail.
+Like shooting, reloading is perfectly safe, as long as you pay attention and follow the rules—every time, without fail.
 With reloading, you have to pay close attention to all aspects of the task.
 Undercharging (not enough powder) and overcharging (too much powder) are equally dangerous and can harm the shooter and the gun.
 Seating bullets at the proper depth consistently prevents dangerous over pressure situations.
-Using the right components, per professionally published recipes is mandatory.
+Using the right components from professionally published recipes is mandatory.
 While it sounds scary, as long as you are careful and attentive, you can manufacture safe and reliable ammunition.

 It’s a gateway drug.